Assessing the difference between integrated quantiles and integrated cumulative distribution functions: An excursion into statistical inference

 where $Y_{1,p},\dots , Y_{n,p}$ are the random variables defined by equation~\eqref{yi}.
 Obviously, under the conditions of Corollary~\ref{cor-3}, we have

 and so Corollary~\ref{cor-3} follows provided that

-Bound~\eqref{b-5} plays a pivotal role in establishing statement~\eqref{b-9}.
-First, the classical CLT for iid~Bernoulli random variables implies $\sqrt{n} \big( F(x_p)-F_n(x_p) \big)=O_{\mathbf{P}}(1)$, whereas the assumption that the cdf $F$ is continuous and strictly increasing at the point $x_p=F^{-1}(p)$ implies $F_n^{-1}(p)\to_{\mathbf{P}}F^{-1}(p) $.
-Hence, statement~\eqref{b-9} holds and so does Corollary~\ref{cor-3}.
-In summary, we almost effortlessly established the asymptotic normality for the integral $\int_p^1 F_n^{-1}(u)\dd u $ under minimal conditions on the cdf $F$.
+Bound~\eqref{b-5} plays a pivotal role in establishing statement~\eqref{b-9}, as we shall now demonstrate: First, the classical CLT for iid~Bernoulli random variables implies $\sqrt{n} \big( F(x_p)-F_n(x_p) \big)=O_{\mathbb{P}}(1)$, whereas the assumption that the cdf $F$ is strictly increasing at the point $x_p=F^{-1}(p)$ implies $F_n^{-1}(p)\to_{\mathbb{P}}F^{-1}(p) $ (it is helpful to now recall the discussion in the paragraph that immediately follows Corollary~\ref{cor-3}).
+Hence, statement~\eqref{b-9} holds, and so does Corollary~\ref{cor-3}.
+In summary, we almost effortlessly established the asymptotic normality of the appropriately normalized integral $\int_p^1 F_n^{-1}(u)\dd u $ under minimal conditions on the cdf $F$.